 Track and Measure Customer Service Customers have always had a voice, but today it is louder than ever.
 Great companies want to hear from their customers.
 They want their feedback, opinions and anything else that will give them an advantage.
-And, great companies don’t wait to hear from their customers.
+And great companies don’t wait to hear from their customers.
 They actively solicit feedback in […]

 Customers have always had a voice, but today it is louder than ever.
 Great companies want to hear from their customers.
 They want their feedback, opinions and anything else that will give them an advantage.
-And, great companies don’t wait to hear from their customers.
+And great companies don’t wait to hear from their customers.
 They actively solicit feedback in the form of surveys and have programs in place to ensure they deliver an experience that makes their customers want to come back.

-Ace Hardware is one of the best examples of a company that uses surveys and measurement to stay successful.
+Ace Hardware is one of the best examples of a company that uses surveys and measurements to stay successful.
 A network of privately owned stores, they are recognized for their helpful customer service.
 To ensure they are meeting their customers’ expectations, they participate in a mystery shopping program where a high score will “certify” them as “Ace Helpful.”
-Their goal is to be the most helpful hardware stores on the planet, and there is a direct correlation between a high score and a successful store.
+Their goal is to be the most helpful hardware store on the planet, and there is a direct correlation between a high score and a successful store.
 They go up against big box stores like Home Depot and Lowes.
 It’s a David versus Goliath story, and they use helpful, which is their version of customer service, to win.
 To their credit, J.D.
 Power and Associates ranked Ace Hardware “Highest in Customer Satisfaction with Home Improvement Retail Stores” for the seventh straight year!

 Enterprise Rent-a-Car is another great example.
 They also use an NPS type of survey.
-Over time they became the number one car rental company in the world – not just in size, but also customer satisfaction.
-They acquired Alamo and National Rental car, which at the time of the acquisition were at the bottom half of the top ten customer service companies in the car rental industry.
-Infusing the Enterprise culture of customer service and using surveys to confirm what was working and what was not, they moved Alamo and National to being top performers.
+Over time they became the number one car rental company in the world – not just in size, but also in customer satisfaction.
+They acquired Alamo and National Rental Car, which at the time of the acquisition were at the bottom half of the top ten customer service companies in the car rental industry.
+Infusing the Enterprise culture of customer service and using surveys to confirm what was working and what was not, they moved Alamo and National to be top performers.